xcvL/HNCP/README.md

 CNN models are in the `models` folder.

-Weights are in the `weights` foler.
+Weights are in the `weights` folder.

 Traning logs are in the `folds` folder.